H125 Pilot in Command (Part 135)

 Company Overview

-Precision Aircraft Management is a premier provider of private aviation services in the Rocky Mountains.
-Specializing in turnkey aircraft management, charter operations, sales, and crewing solutions, the company is committed to delivering safe, efficient, and tailored aviation experiences for a diverse clientele.
+Precision Aircraft Management is a leader in turnkey private aviation in the Rocky Mountains.
+The company provides private aircraft management, charter operations, aircraft sales, and crewing solutions.
+Precision Aircraft Management is dedicated to delivering exceptional service and tailored aviation solutions, maintaining a steadfast commitment to safe, efficient, and high-quality aviation experiences.

-Precision Aircraft Management is seeking a safety-oriented Pilot in Command (PIC) to conduct operations under 14 CFR Part 135.
-The successful candidate will demonstrate superior airmanship, regulatory compliance, and a dedication to operational excellence while managing scheduled and on-demand charter flights.
+Precision Aircraft Management is seeking a highly skilled and safety-focused Pilot in Command (PIC) to operate flights under 14 CFR Part 135.
+The successful candidate will demonstrate exceptional airmanship, professionalism, and a commitment to regulatory compliance.
+This role involves managing scheduled and on-demand charter flights while upholding the highest standards of safety and operational excellence.

 Key Responsibilities